lanige82/lanigeproject/README.md

 # lanigeproject
-all my IT projects including architectural diagrams and codes
+All my IT projects including architectural diagrams and codes

 **Automated ELK Stack Deployment**
 The files in this repository were used to configure the network depicted below.